Walking in Cornwall

 Day 4 -

-Later we return to the hotel for dinner, a little foot-sore and weary perhaps but with happy memories of 28 miles of glorious Cornish countryside and some wonderful gardens to boot.
+Later we return to the hotel for dinner, a little foot-sore and weary perhaps but with happy memories of some great walking.

 Day 5 -